 Plaque forms in stages

 The initial supragingival plaque primarily involves Gram-positive bacteria using specific ionic and hydrophobic interactions as well as lectin-like (carbohydrate binding) surface structures to adhere to the pellicle and to each other.
 The prototype early colonizer is Streptococcus sanguis, but other streptococci (S mutans, S mitis, S salivarius, S oralis, S gordonii), lactobacilli, and Actinomyces species are usually present.
 If the early colonizers are undisturbed, the late colonizers appear in the biofilm in as little as 2 to 4 days.
 These are primarily Gram-negative anaerobes including anaerobic spirochetes.
 These include Fusobacterium, Porphyromonas, Prevotella, Veillonella, Treponema denticola, and more Actinomyces species.
 These bacteria use similar mechanisms to bind to the early colonizers and to each other.
 This sets up a highly complex biofilm in which coaggregation involves structures that the bacteria brought with them (lectins), quorum sensing, and new metabolic activity.
 An example of the latter is the formation of extracellular glucan polymers, which act like a cement binding the plaque biofilm together.
-The biofilm also fastens nutrient and growth regulatory relationships ...
+The biofilm also fastens nutrient and growth regulatory relationships between ...